 A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Pass Additional Information: The language code for English was found.
-It was checked using developer tools in Google Chrome because the PDF version was unavailable for evaluation.
-B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
-N/A Additional Information: No alternate language found in the text.
+Fail Additional Information: Primary language failed.
+B. If the digital resource includes passages in a foreign language, these passages include N/A